priyam1011/AD-Diagnosis-Tool/CONTRIBUTING.md

 1. In the main editor, describe your issue.
 1. Click the submit button.

 Thank you.
-We will do our best to triage your issue within one business day, and attempt to categorize your issues with an estimate of the priority and issue type.
+We will do our best to triage your issue, and attempt to categorize your issues with an estimate of the priority and issue type.
 We will try to respond with regular updates based on its priority: